Facebook Page

 After an evaluation, parents are encouraged to educate themselves more about autism.
 This helps parents understand how autism impacts their child’s behavior and how to interact with them.

-Parents are often encouraged to seek services or therapies to support their child.
+Parents are often encouraged to seek services or therapies to support their children.
 This can include Speech/Language Therapy, Applied Behavioral Analysis (ABA), Occupational Therapy, or other Physical Therapy.
 Social skills groups offer valuable opportunities to develop the skills needed to engage with others in an appropriate manner.

 It is also suggested that parents share diagnosis information with school staff and family members.
 This can produce additional support at school and from the extended family.